Denis Shapovalov: 2017: Canadian Open semifinal, top 50 debut

-Shapovalov experienced a significant breakthrough in August at the Candian Open, defeating Rogério Dutra Silva for his second Masters 1000 win, then he defeated world No. 31 Juan Martín del Potro in the second round and world No. 2 Rafael Nadal in the next round, which was his first-ever match against a top 10 player.
+Shapovalov experienced a significant breakthrough in August at the Canadian Open, defeating Rogério Dutra Silva for his second Masters 1000 win, then he defeated world No. 31 Juan Martín del Potro in the second round and world No. 2 Rafael Nadal in the next round, which was his first-ever match against a top 10 player.
 He went on to defeat world No. 42 Adrian Mannarino in the quarter-finals before bowing out to world No. 8 Alexander Zverev in the semi-finals, thus becoming the youngest player ever to reach an ATP World Tour Masters 1000 semi-final.

 Despite his achievements at the Rogers Cup, Shapovalov had to qualify to enter the main draw of the US Open.
 In the qualifying rounds, he defeated Denis Kudla, Gastão Elias, and Jan Šátral.
 In the main draw, Shapovalov defeated Daniil Medvedev in the first round, then No. 8 seed Jo-Wilfried Tsonga in the second.
 He reached the fourth round by defeating Kyle Edmund in four sets, becoming the youngest player to reach the fourth round since Michael Chang in 1989.
 He was defeated by world No. 19 Pablo Carreño Busta in the fourth round, after which he reached his then career-high ATP ranking of world No. 51 on September 11, 2017.

 Shapovalov was offered a wildcard to the main draw of the Shanghai Masters in October where he lost in the first round to Viktor Troicki in three sets.
 He also lost in the first round of the Paris Masters two weeks later to Julien Benneteau.
 In November, Shapovalov competed in the inaugural Next Generation ATP Finals along with seven other top singles players aged 21 and under.
 Seeded third, Shapovalov finished third in his Group with a record of one win and two losses in round robin play, which was not enough to qualify for the semifinals.